-(32) Now learn a parable of the fig tree; When his branch is yet tender, and putteth forth leaves, ye know that summer is nigh: (33) So likewise ye, when ye shall see all these things, know that it is near, even at the doors.
+“(32) Now learn a parable of the fig tree; When his branch is yet tender, and putteth forth leaves, ye know that summer is nigh: (33) So likewise ye, when ye shall see all these things, know that it is near, even at the doors.
 (34) Verily I say unto you, This generation shall not pass, till all these things be fulfilled.
 (35) Heaven and earth shall pass away, but my words shall not pass away.”
-(Matt 24:32-35)
+(Matthew 24:32-35)

 (1) The LORD shewed me, and, behold, two baskets of figs were set before the temple of the LORD, after that Nebuchadrezzar king of Babylon had carried away captive Jeconiah the son of Jehoiakim king of Judah, and the princes of Judah, with the carpenters and smiths, from Jerusalem, and had brought them to Babylon.
 (2) One basket had very good figs, even like the figs that are first ripe: and the other basket had very naughty figs, which could not be eaten, they were so bad.
 (3) Then said the LORD unto me, What seest thou, Jeremiah?
 And I said, Figs; the good figs, very good; and the evil, very evil, that cannot be eaten, they are so evil.
 (4) Again the word of the LORD came unto me, saying, (5) Thus saith the LORD, the God of Israel; Like these good figs, so will I acknowledge them that are carried away captive of Judah, whom I have sent out of this place into the land of the Chaldeans for their good.
 (6) For I will set mine eyes upon them for good, and I will bring them again to this land: and I will build them, and not pull them down; and I will plant them, and not pluck them up.
 (7) And I will give them an heart to know me, that I am the LORD: and they shall be my people, and I will be their God: for they shall return unto me with their whole heart.
 (8) And as the evil figs, which cannot be eaten, they are so evil; surely thus saith the LORD, So will I give Zedekiah the king of Judah, and his princes, and the residue of Jerusalem, that remain in this land, and them that dwell in the land of Egypt: (9) And I will deliver them to be removed into all the kingdoms of the earth for their hurt, to be a reproach and a proverb, a taunt and a curse, in all places whither I shall drive them.”
-(Jer 24:1-9)
+(Jeremiah 24:1-9)

 “I found Israel like grapes in the wilderness; I saw your fathers as the firstripe in the fig tree at her first time: but they went to Baalpeor, and separated themselves unto that shame; and their abominations were according as they loved.”
-(Hos 9:10)
+(Hosea 9:10)

-Another often cited passage is Mark 11:13-23 (also found in Matthew 21:18-22).
+Mark 11:13-23 (also Matthew 21:18-22) is another often cited passage.
 Mark 11:13-14 mentions that Christ commanded a fig tree to never grow fruit again.
 Mark 11:20-21 describes the discovery of the same fig tree-now withered away: